sidneycadot/same70/markdown/01_OpenOCD.md

 In particular, for CMSIS-DAP support, you will need to make sure that the `libusb` and `libhidapi` libraries are installed; on Debian-based systems, install the `libusb-dev` and `libhidapi-dev` packages to make sure they are available.

 Assuming all prerequisites are met, the steps shown below will build the software and install the OpenOCD executable, man/info pages, and support files in the `/usr/local/` directory.
-Use the `--prefix` option to the *configure* step to override the installation location, if desired.
+Use the `--prefix` option in the *configure* step to override the installation location, if desired.

 ```
 cd openocd-code